On this page

 - asking about any concerns they have in the learning community or at home

-In a situation in which a child or young person is identified as a target of bullying, act quickly and follow your learning community’s policies and procedures relating to bullying.
-Ideally, these policies will include multiple intervention models such as support groups or restorative practices.
+If a child or young person is identified as a target of bullying, act quickly and follow your learning community’s policies and procedures relating to bullying.

-Learn more about noticing changes to children and young people’s behaviour and wellbeing in the module.
-The BETLS observation tool may also be helpful for recording your observations about a child or young person’s behaviour.
+Learn more about noticing changes to children and young people’s behaviour and wellbeing in the Notice module.

 -